mandpd/nn-example/README.md

 ## Running the Example

-Open the nn_example.html file in a web browser
+Download the repo and open the nn_example.html file in a web browser, or click [here](https://mandpd.github.io/nn-example/nn_example.html)

 ## What the page shows